Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-22: Continued UI Style Migration Progress

+Today we made significant progress on the UI style migration by updating more screens to use the enhanced widget system:

+1. **Project Form Screen Updates**:
+   - Updated the Scaffold to use BLKWDSScaffold with home button
+   - Replaced all form fields with BLKWDSEnhancedFormField
+   - Updated error message display with enhanced card
+   - Updated buttons with consistent styling and colors
+   - Improved member selection UI with enhanced text components

+2. **Gear Form Screen Updates**:
+   - Updated the Scaffold to use BLKWDSScaffold with home button
+   - Replaced all form fields with BLKWDSEnhancedFormField
+   - Improved date picker field with better styling
+   - Updated error message display with enhanced card
+   - Updated buttons with consistent styling and colors

+3. **Documentation Updates**:
+   - Updated style migration status document to reflect progress
+   - Updated component migration statistics (now at 94% overall)
+   - Added detailed tracking for gear management screens

+With these updates, we've now migrated all buttons and cards to the enhanced widget system, and we're making good progress on text components (90% complete).
+The overall style migration is now 94% complete, with only a few screens remaining to be updated.

 ## 2025-07-22: Further UI Style Consistency Improvements

 Today we continued our work on improving UI style consistency by updating the member management screens to use enhanced widgets: